Luciaafme/DACD_1aPractica/README.md

 - **Main** class is the entry point for the application.

 > ### *Travel Planner Module*:
+The Travel Planner module orchestrates travel planning by integrating information about hotels and weather forecasts.

+(insert class diagram)
+Control:

+- **DatamartManager:** Responsible for creating tables, inserting data into corresponding tables, and table deletion.
+- **DbConnection:** Establishes a connection with the database.
+- **EventModelBuilder:** Processes each event by extracting relevant data to later insert it into the datamart.
+- MessageReceiver:** This class listens to a specific topic on a message broker (ActiveMQ in this case) and processes incoming messages.
+- **Main:** Serves as the entry point for the application.
+Model:

+- **Hotel:** Contains information about hotel features.
+- **Weather:** Contains information about meteorological predictions.
+- **Location:** Holds information about the island and the zone.

+View:
+- **Interface:** Creates the user interface.
+- **WeatherCalculator:** Computes results related to weather to display to the user.
+-  **BookingCalculator:** Computes results related to hotel reservations to display to the user.

  These classes adhere to SOLID principles; the Single Responsibility Principle is followed as each class has a specific and well-defined responsibility.
 The Dependency Inversion Principle is applied by using abstractions like interfaces, promoting flexibility and ease of extension.
 Additionally, the Open/Closed Principle is considered, allowing for potential future extensions without modifying existing code.
 Overall, the design encourages modularity, maintainability, and adherence to SOLID principles for effective software development.